ojiwon-kenobi/youtuberChannels/writeup.md

 1. My dataset is small and skewed.
 Finding correlation in a small dataset is dicey, but it's worse when the dataset is skewed.
 Most of the youtubers in my dataset are verified- they have at least 100k subscribers.
 They are well-known in the Youtube domain, and I ended up with them because I know them and their names kept popping up in my searches.
 If I had an equal proportion of 2d animation commentary youtubers with smaller subscriber counts, the results could have been different.
-2. The data extracted from the content is noisy.
+2. The data extracted from the content is noisy and hard to clean.
 For the semantic analysis, I gathered caption files, human-generated preferred over auto-generated.
 Human-generated might be from a volunteer, the youtuber themselves, or a fan being very extra.

 The last case poses a lot of issues for people like me trying to analyze sentiment over captions.
 There's also contextual captions like **[wind rustling]** and **[Music ]**

 For the animation analysis, my focus was on the 2d animation and editing.
+A lot of the videos have advertisement clips in them (__"This video is sponsored by NordVPN 😊🎶"__).
+Others have portions of video footage mixed in with the animation.
+A solution would be to find or build a model that classifies clips as video footage vs. animation, but I already spent a month on thissss...

+Maybe it'll be another fun side-project.